jadore801120/attention-is-all-you-need-pytorch/README.md

 - numpy

 # Acknowledgement
-- The project structure is heavily learned from [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)
+- The project structure is heavily borrowed from [OpenNMT/OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)

 ---
 If there is any suggestion or error, feel free to fire an issue to let me know. :)